 SCORE-Staten Island is dedicated to fostering a vibrant small-business community within its New York City borough by providing cost-free education and confidential mentoring to both aspiring and established entrepreneurs.
 Headquartered at 950 West Fingerboard Road, Grasmere, in the iconic Staten Island Advance Building, the organization is Chapter 476 of the nationwide

-SCORE, a nonprofit association and resource partner with the U.S. Small Business Administration (SBA).
+SCORE is a nonprofit association and resource partner with the U.S. Small Business Administration (SBA).
 For additional information, or to schedule an appointment, SCORE-Staten Island may be visited at https://statenisland.score.org; telephoned at 718-727-1221; emailed at info@SCORESI.org, and visited on Facebook at https://www.facebook.com/SCOREStatenIsland.

 Media Contact: Barton Horowitz